williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### [Step 4 – Publish the CSR](id:step4)

-Use the [/api/v1/apps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate in PEM or CER/DER format.
-The returned Key ID (kid) is used in the following step.
+- Use the [/api/v1/apps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate in PEM or CER/DER format for Outbound SAML apps.
+- Use the [/api/v1/idps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate in PEM or CER/DER format for Inbound SAML Apps.

+In both cases, the returned Key ID (kid) is used in the following step.

 The following request publishes a CSR with a certificate in PEM format.